jmhmd/pacsbin-js-dicomweb-proxy/rhel/README.md

 ## Security Features

 The systemd service includes security hardening:
-- Runs as non-privileged `dicomweb` user
+- Runs as non-privileged `dicomweb` user (unless --root option is used)
 - Restricted file system access
 - Private `/tmp` directory
 - No new privileges allowed